-- Twenty three-credit-hour courses, as follows:

-4 courses in Biblical Studies (3000-Q, 3200-Q, plus two others) 1 courses in Church History 3 courses in Theological Studies (3510-Q or 3512-Q, plus two others) 1 course in Liturgical Studies (3808-Q) 1 course in Moral Theology 1 Pastoral and Theological Integration Seminar (3900-Q) 9 electives chosen from any of the theological disciplines

-20 total courses required. - 2.
+- 1. Twenty three-credit-hour courses, as follows: - 4 courses in Biblical Studies (3000-Q, 3200-Q, plus two others) - 1 courses in Church History (which must 3155-Q unless taken as 3655-Q) - 3 courses in Theological Studies (3510-Q or 3512-Q, plus two others) - 1 course in Liturgical Studies (3808-Q) - 1 course in Moral Theology (which must 3655-Q unless taken as 3155-Q) - 1 Pastoral and Theological Integration Seminar (3900-Q) - 9 electives chosen from any of the theological disciplines - 20 total courses required. - 2.
 Eight three-credit-hour courses (including any required courses) in a major field of study, and four three-credit hour courses (including the required courses) in a minor field of study. - 3.
 Biblical Studies and Pastoral Studies are the only major fields of study currently offered.
 Credits in Supervised Pastoral Ministry Internship are accepted toward the Pastoral Studies major only.
 Two three-credit-hour courses from SPM or CPE may be applied to the major and the remainder as other electives.
 The Parish Internship Program is not part of the M.T.S. degree program. - 4.
 Maintain a minimum average grade of 70% with no mark below 60% in all courses so graded. - 5.
 Fulfill all requirements of the program normally within seven years from the date of first registration in the M.T.S. program. - 6.
 Students admitted to the MTS Degree, who have completed a Bachelor or higher degree in Theology at a recognized Theological College or University, may request Advance Standing for five courses.
 The student's academic advisor will assist the student to identify courses for which to request Advance Standing.
 Approval of five Advanced Standing courses results in the student being required to complete an additional 15 courses for the MTS Degree.
 A student may also request a waiver of two specific required courses, if they can show they have already completed an equivalent course.
 Waiver of a course allows the student to select another elective course. - 7.
 Students who have completed the Bachelor of Theology or Bachelor of Theology by Distance at Queen's College may apply to have SPM or CPE completed in the Bachelor program count as three Advance Standing credits.
 These three Advance Standing courses count as part of the five Advance Standing courses described above.
 They can count toward the major in Pastoral Studies. - 8.
-Students admitted to this degree are expected to complete Academic Development Seminar (ADS) 1: Research Methods and Academic Integrity.
-It is offered early in the fall semester each year.
-This is a compulsory series for all students admitted to a degree program.
-The seminars focus on 1. effective and efficient access to and use of research resources; 2. proper use and citation of resources; and 3. critical thinking.
+Students admitted to this degree are expected to complete the Formation Seminar on Research Methods and Academic Integrity

-Master of Theological Studies (Pentecostal Studies)
+Master of Theological Studies

+(Pentecostal Studies)